nibeditans/Improved-Version-of-Customer-Sales-Analysis/README.md

     - Bar charts and line/area charts to illustrate trends.
     - Heatmaps for sales distribution.

-## Improvements Over Original Analysis
+## Improvements Over Previous Analysis
 - **Outlier Detection**: Identified extreme values in sales data using boxplots.
 - **Seasonal Insights**: Added seasonal analysis to uncover trends based on the time of year.
 - **Customer Segmentation**: Implemented RFM analysis for deeper understanding of customer behavior.